The 5 flag theory and how to smartly navigate the world as a global citizen

 By planting flags (a metaphor for establishing a presence) in different countries, individuals could reduce their exposure to the risks associated with being bound to one single nation, such as high taxes, currency devaluation, or political instability.

-The old adage of not having all of one’s eggs in one basket does come to mind here.
+The old adage of not having all one’s eggs in one basket certainly comes to mind here.

 Over time, Schultz’s original idea evolved into the 5 Flag Theory, as the global environment became more complex.